WizardOfArc/helpfulLinksAndTips/README.md

 # helpfulLinksAndTips
-a link repository - like shared bookmarks
+a [link repository](https://github.com/WizardOfArc/helpfulLinksAndTips/tree/master/interesting_links.md) - like shared bookmarks and a list of tips.